raharrasy/RL2019-BaseCodes/Exercise2/README.md

 ## Marking
 Marking will be based on the correctness of your implementations and the performance of your agents.

 To examine the correctness of the implementations, we will require you to implement functions that output specific values related to the algorithm being implemented.
 To find these functions and what they are supposed to output, refer to the README files inside each specific algorithm that you are supposed to implement.
 Additionally, we've also provided a small section of code in the **main** functions in each python files to provide information on how the functions are supposed to interact.
-You **must implement your agents such that these sequence of commands in the main function can train your agents**.
+You **must implement your agents such that the sequence of commands in the main function can train your agents**.

-On the **performance marking**, we will do several experiments under the same MDP where we **run the agents for 5000 episodes** using commands that are similar with which have been provided in the **main functions**.
+On the **performance marking**, we will do several experiments under the same MDP where we **run the agents for 5000 episodes** using commands that are similar to what has been provided in the **main functions**.
 In each experiment we will store the performance of your agents in episodes that are divisible by 500 and average this value across experiments.
 We will then make a plot of the agent performance and compare it with our solutions.
 In 5000 episodes, given good hyperparameter settings, your agents should be able to reach performance that is close to optimal.

 ## Additional Information